 In Central Texas Nursing & Rehabilitation, 7.17% of Patients had Pressure Ulcers

 This is the percent of residents who suffered from a pressure ulcer.
 Pressure ulcers, also referred to as bed sores, are routinely caused by patients staying in one position for too long.
 Better nursing protocols limits the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls

-This tells you the percent of residents who have had a fall which caused severe injury.
+This indicates the percent of patients who have had a fall which resulted in severe injury.

 Minimizes Urinary Tract Infections

 In Central Texas Nursing & Rehabilitation, 1.52% of Patients had UTIs

 This metric is a measure of the percentage of long-term residents who have suffered from a UTI.
 UTI's could be a sign of lower quality nursing care.
 However, this metric may be skewed for some nursing homes due to different reporting standards for urinary tract infections.

 In Central Texas Nursing & Rehabilitation, 10.14% of Patients use Anti-Psychotic Medication

 This indicates the percentage of patients who were prescribed antipsychotic drugs.
 While antipsychotic drugs may be vital to many residents, it is important to ensure these medications are being used only where medically required.
 In limited cases, excessive reliance on these medications may mean that a facility is using these drugs to control patient behavior.